Axway/open-banking-docs/content/en/docs/Configuration/amplify-agents.md

 ##### Service Account Creation

-We must first create a service account in Amplify.
+We must first create a service account in [Amplify platform](https://platform.axway.com).

 In the drop down menu from your user, select Organization and then "Service Accounts".